isomerpages/govtech-gobusiness/_FAQ/1a-general.md

 b.
 To encourage enterprise to continue in their transformation efforts and share the productivity gains with their workers, the **Wage Credit Scheme** will be enhanced to offer more support in the co-funding of wage increase for Singaporean workers.
 The scheme currently co-funds wage increases for Singapore employees earning a gross monthly wage of up to $4,000.
 This will be raised to $5,000 for qualifying wage increases given in 2019 and 2020.

 Please refer to the [https://www.singaporebudget.gov.sg/budget_2020](Singapore Budget Website){:target="_blank"} for more details on the Unity and Resilience Budget.

+#### **7. If I see a non-essential business continue to operate even though it is not supposed to, what should I do?**
+Please report this business, including providing relevant details such as its name, address and relevant evidence (e.g. photographs) to Covid_GoBusiness@mti.gov.sg

+#### **8. What do I do if I am unable to enter the supermarket/F&B outlets due to long queues?**
+You may consider food takeaways at other F&B outlets or food/grocery delivery services.